Your rights

 Once you are over 16 the law sees you as a young person, rather than a child, and you will have the right to make your own decisions about the support you need.
 This includes the right to:

-• apply for an (EHC Plan) - once you are over 16 your parents need your written consent to apply for an EHC Plan on your behalf
+- apply for an Education Health and Care Plan (EHC Plan) - once you are over 16 your parents need your written consent to apply for an EHC Plan on your behalf

-• control a - this is a budget set out for you to support your education, this is different to a social care personal budget
+- control a Personal Budget - this is a budget set out for you to support your education, this is different to a social care personal budget

 See further information about your rights: